 Rich garnet red in color with notes of vanilla and rose petal on the nose, this full-bodied wine delivers notes of black currant and licorice on the palate.
 Great for long-term aging.

-The 2017 Kirkland Signature Barolo begins with a pleasing aroma of leather, black cherry and cedar plus a little licorice, black pepper and spice.
+The 2021 Kirkland Signature Barolo begins with a pleasing aroma of leather, black cherry and cedar plus a little licorice, black pepper, dried herbs and spice.

-The wines tastes smooth and has good structure and acidity.
-Rather light to medium bodied, it features nice fruit with well integrated touches of spice.
+The medium-bodied wines tastes smooth and has good structure and plenty of acidity.
+It features similar flavors to the nose, with juicy fruit, a bit of black tea and well-integrated touches of spice.
 Firm and even slightly dusty tannins lead into the dry, chewy, tannic and long finish.

-Still, it definitely is an official Barolo and will give you at least a sense for what all the fuss about when it comes to Barolo and why they can be so expensive.
-It's not often you get to do that for just $20.
+As we’ve noted with just about every vintage of this wine, it strikes me as a better example of a Langhe Nebbiolo than Barolo.
+Still, it definitely is an official Barolo and will give you at least a sense for what all the fuss is about and why they can be so expensive.
+It’s not often you get to do that for just $20.

 You can also find more of our favorite Italian wines here.